Vladimir-Novick/Credentials-Web-Request/README.md

-# NET-CORE-2-Credentional-Web-Reguest
+# NET-CORE2-Credentional-Web-Request
-Credentional Web Reguest with Credential Cache for NET Core 2
+Credentional Web Request with Credential Cache for NET Core 2

 Using : CredentialsWebRequest :